tomsch420/phd-thesis/chapters/probability_theory.typ

 ] <def:probability_measure>

 A probability measure assigns a numerical value between 0 and 1 to each event within a sigma algebra.
 This framework also proves useful when considering unions of events.
 For disjoint events (events with no overlap), sigma-additivity guarantees that the probability of the union is equivalent to the sum of the individual probabilities of each event.
 This property stems from the fact that disjoint events contribute non-overlapping elements to the union.
-Furthermore, sigma additivity is the whole reason for the focus of @sec:sigma_algebra on representing composite sets as disjoint unions of simple sets.
+Furthermore, sigma additivity is one of the reason for the focus of @sec:sigma_algebra on representing composite sets as disjoint unions of simple sets.

-However, for events that intersect (have some overlap), a straightforward summation of their probabilities would lead to overcounting.
-The elements constituting the intersection would be included in the probability calculations for both individual events.
+However, for events that intersect (have some overlap), a straightforward summation of their probabilities leads to overcounting.
+The elements constituting the intersection are included in the probability calculations for both individual events.
 Sigma-additivity addresses this by ensuring that the probability of the intersection is subtracted from the sum of the individual probabilities, effectively compensating for the double counting.

 This characteristic of sigma-additivity necessitates the construction of probability measures on sigma algebras.
 Sigma algebras, by definition, include all possible unions and intersections of measurable sets (events), allowing for the proper application of sigma-additivity when calculating probabilities of complex events.

-Intuitively, probabilities can be visualized as the "size" of sets within sigma algebra.
+Intuitively, probabilities can be conceptualized as the "size" of sets within sigma algebra.
 This analogy draws parallels between probability theory and geometric measure theory, where the size of a shape corresponds to its area or volume.
 However, a key distinction exists: probabilities are inherently bounded by unity (Axiom 4).
 Unlike geometric measures, probabilities never exceed this limit.

 Stemming from the definition of a probability measure, a critical theorem can be established.

-#theorem([Sum Rule])[
+#theorem([Sum Rule @kolmogoroff1933grundbegriffe])[

 From $A + not A = E$ it follows
 $
 P(E) &= 1 \
 P(A) + P(not A) &= 1 \
 P(A) &= 1 - P(not A).
 $
-From $A = A sect (B union not B)$, using the notation $P(A, B) = P(A sect B)$ for the *joint probability* of $A$ and $B$ the sum rule is derived as
+From $A = A inter (B union not B)$, using the notation $P(A, B) = P(A sect B)$ for the *joint probability* of $A$ and $B$ the sum rule is derived as
 $
 P(A) = P(A, B) + P(A, not B).
 $]